 A good reputation is one of the best recruiting tools available to a company.
 Who wouldn’t want to work for a company that employees love to rave about?

-83% of Job Seekers Make Applying Decisions Influenced by Reviews
+83% of Job Seekers are Influenced by Company Reviews

 Indeed’s survey indicates that job seekers are greatly influenced by company reputation.
 They consult reviews when deciding which companies they’ll apply to, and which companies they’ll ultimately accept offers from.